apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Supreme Court blocks $6 billion opioid settlement that would have given the Sackler family immunity**
+**Fernando Villavicencio assassination: suspects are Colombian, police say**

-You can read more about it [here](https://www.cnn.com/2023/08/10/politics/supreme-court-purdue-pharma-opioid-settlement/index.html).
+You can read more about it [here](https://www.reuters.com/world/americas/assassination-presidential-candidate-shocks-ecuador-election-2023-08-10/).

 ## Requirements
 - Python 3.8